dbdesign-students-spring2024/4-sql-crud-codingharry123/instructions.md

 #### Hint

-SQLite has no built-in date- or time-related datatypes, so dates and times are stored internally as `TEXT`, `REAL`, or `INTEGER` values.
+SQLite has no built-in date- or time-related [data types](https://www.sqlite.org/datatype3.html), so dates and times are stored internally as `TEXT`, `REAL`, or `INTEGER` values.
 However, a variety of [date- and time-related functions](https://www.sqlite.org/lang_datefunc.html) do exist.

 The following SQLite code returns the current time of the day in 24 hour format UTC time - this may be useful in determining whether a given restaurant is currently open or not `strftime('%H:%M', 'now')`